AIDC-AI/Marco-o1/README.md

 <!-- This is our initial version, and we will continue to update and enhance the model's reasoning capabilities. -->

-1. [Coming Soon] **Training Reward Models:** We are working on training reward models, including Outcome Reward Modeling (ORM) and Policy Reward Modeling (PRM), to provide a more accurate reward signal for MCTS.
+1. [Coming Soon] **Reward Models:** We are working on training reward models, including Outcome Reward Modeling (ORM) and Policy Reward Modeling (PRM), to provide a more accurate reward signal for MCTS.
 A more precise reward function will help reduce randomness in tree search results and improve overall performance.

-2. [Coming Soon] **Reinforcement Learning Training:** We are conducting reinforcement learning training to develop better reasoning models.
+2. [Coming Soon] **Reinforcement Learning:** We are conducting reinforcement learning training to develop better reasoning models.
 By utilizing RL techniques, we aim to refine the model's decision-making processes and further enhance its problem-solving abilities.

 - [2024/11/13] 🔥 We released **Marco-o1**.
 This initial release includes our reasoning model, optimized for complex problem-solving and versatile applications across various domains.